 She shall restore what is taken, return what is stolen, and in extremis she shall stand at the threshold of death and pull back what the darkness would keep.
 The cost shall be proportional.
 She shall not be spared it.
 She shall not ask to be.

 She thought about Philip at the pool, the quill poison working through him, his eyes finding her face with the last strength he had.
-She thought about what she had felt move through her when she prayed — not her own strength, something older and larger that had used her hands as the nearest available instrument.
-She had not known what it was then.
+She thought about what she had felt move through her when she prayed—not her own strength, something older and larger that had used her hands as the nearest available instrument.

 She closed the book carefully.

-Around her, the others were moving — Chenguer had found something in a secondary document that he was showing to Drogoth, Wardyn stood before a carved relief on the far wall with his arms folded, Senna and Aldric were reading together over a second table.
+Around her, the others were moving—Chenguer had found something in a secondary document that he was showing to Drogoth, Wardyn stood before a carved relief on the far wall with his arms folded, Senna and Aldric were reading together over a second table.
 The vault was full of quiet industry, the nine finally understanding what they had been summoned to understand.

 Scarlet stood at the table with her hand resting on the closed cover of the book and said nothing.